SumiSastri/dev-blogs/docs/computer-code/part5-memory-management.md

 # Memory management - key alogrithms

-## Process management, images, memory and bit maps, linked lists

-The first processes 0 starts with the start of the hardware, process 0 forks and starts process 1 which is a copy of the the first process.
-This "spawn" receives the parent PID for processing data.
-If an error occurs at this stage the process reverts to 0 and the program exits.

-The spawned processes is placed into a process queue and allocated a memory register.
-Processes are then allocated pages.
-A memory page is a virtual block of memory with a fixed length.
-A frame is a paging system, also with a fixed length but with a physical space, rather than a virtual space in memory.
+The computer memory is used to store and recall data in a series of units or bits.
+Instructions from processes could be fetched one bit at a time, but the chunking of code means a group of bits is fetched at any given moment.
+Though, not what we would describe as a word a group of bits is termed as a word and the number of bits in a word as word length of the computer.
+Words flow into virtual memory on a page.
+Pages flow into frames.

+The processor looks for an address that is associated with each word.
+The address is stored in RAM units, the fastest and smallest is RAM and largest is the main memory.
+Secondary storage devices like SSDs, CD-ROMs, the cloud all store data but the further away the data is from the processor, the slower the job takes to get processed.

+Latency, or the speed of processing and the cost of a memory unit depends on its access time.
+The costs are higher when more time is taken to access the memory location.
+This is why you would pay over and above disc storage for an SSD, external drives or cloud storage.

-Programs access the virtual memory on a page.
-Pages supports processes larger than physical memory.
+Programs access the virtual memory on a page as they supports processes larger than physical memory.
+Paging algorithms are used to manage page space and memory map tables map virtual to physical pages.
+The map is made up of link lists that represent blocks used by a process and free blocks.

-Memory is divided into bit, bit maps keep track of which pages are allocated and which are free

-Memory allocation algorithm to link lists  - 2 lists allocated list and free list to represent blocks used by a process and free blockes

-First fit
-Next fit
-Best fit
-Worst fit
-Quick fit

-Memory map tables map virtual to physical pages

-Paging algorithms are used to manage page space
+__Paging algorithms__

 - FIFO first in, first out
 - LRU least recently used
 - NFU not frequently used
 - FIFO first in, first out

+__Memory allocation algorithms__

+- First fit
+- Next fit
+- Best fit
+- Worst fit
+- Quick fit

-## Process deadlocks and deadlock management -->
+## Process deadlocks and deadlock management

+## An overview of the calculations behind the algorithms

 <!-- Unary 1 - base one

 Time stamp: around 50-56 mins

 Binary 2 - base 2, range is 0-1

 Octal - base 8, is used because binary is difficult to read.
 Range 0-7 ideal to define permissions as only 9 options required.